TBadru/sun_api/README.md

-Building a Ruby on Rails API with Swagger Documentation
+Ruby on Rails API with Swagger Documentation